Capgemini/microsoft-team-labs/ALM/Development Hub Setup.md

 To learn more, explore the project's [GitHub repository](https://github.com/ewingjm/development-hub) and release [blog post](https://medium.com/capgemini-microsoft-team/continuous-integration-for-power-apps-the-development-hub-7f1b4320ecfd?source=friends_link&sk=c5034f278e70bfd9aa2dce502dd490d9).

 ### What you will do
-- Create required Flow Connections in the Maker Portal
+- Create the required Flow Connections in the Maker Portal
-- Install Development Hub package into the Development Environment
+- Install the Development Hub package into the Development environment
 - Register your Azure DevOps project
 - Create new pipeline in Azure DevOps to support Development Hub
 - Register your generated Git Repository